Employer of Record

 Notice Periods

-The notice period for employment termination in France depends on the employee’s length of service and the terms outlined in the applicable collective bargaining agreement:
+The notice period for employment termination in France depends on the basis for termination, the employee’s status, length of service, and the applicable collective bargaining agreement:

 Severance Pay

-Severance pay is based on the employee’s length of service and average salary.
-The calculation is generally as follows:
+Statutory severance pay is based on the employee’s length of service and reference salary.
+The legal calculation is generally as follows:

-- For the first 10 years of service: A quarter of a month’s salary for each year.
+• For the first 10 years of service: one-quarter of a month’s salary for each year.

-- After 10 years of service: A third of a month’s salary for each year.
+• After 10 years of service: one-third of a month’s salary for each additional year.

-The average salary used for calculating severance pay is based on the employee’s gross earnings over the previous 3 or 12 months, whichever results in a higher figure.
+The reference salary used for calculating severance pay is based on the employee’s gross earnings over the previous 3 or 12 months, whichever results in the more favorable figure.

 Overtime Pay in France

-In France, any hours worked beyond the 35-hour workweek are classified as overtime.
-According to French labor law, overtime is compensated with an additional surcharge:
+In France, any hours worked beyond the 35-hour workweek are classified as overtime, subject to specific working-time arrangements.
+According to the standard legal framework, overtime is compensated with an additional surcharge:

-Certain collective bargaining agreements may specify different overtime pay rates.
+Certain collective bargaining agreements may specify different overtime pay rates, provided the minimum legal framework is respected.

 It is common for employment contracts to specify a workweek exceeding 35 hours.
 In such cases, the additional hours must be clearly stated in both the employment contract and reflected on the employee’s payslip.

-Furthermore, there is an annual overtime quota, typically 220 hours per year.
-Once this limit is reached, employees are entitled to additional rest time in compensation for any extra hours worked beyond the quota.
+Furthermore, there is an annual overtime quota, commonly 220 hours per year in the absence of a collective agreement setting another figure.
+Once this limit is reached, employees may become entitled to additional compensatory rest in accordance with the applicable rules.

 Employees vs Independent Contractors